Hello! During quarantine, I can't get outside and go on nature walks so much anymore, so I'm posting pictures I forgot to post in the past.

 Stay cool, peeps! :3

-Today, on a walk with my mum, I found a couple of mushrooms!
+Today, on my walk, I found a couple of mushrooms!
 Both seem to be the same species, since they have such similar features.
 They look like bottle caps from above, and it was hard to get a picture of their gills without touching them.
-I don't really like touching mushrooms that I know nothing about, It just seems unsafe for me.
+I don't really like touching mushrooms that I know nothing about.
+It just seems unsafe for me.
 I had to place my camera down on the ground to get a nice photo of this mushroom.
 It was worth it!
 I'm really glad that I got to document this smol fungi.

 Stay cool, peeps!